 Students studying outside the United States may apply to Pomona using the same forms as domestic first-year students.
 The application deadlines for international students are also the same as those for other first-year students.
 If sending paper documents, international students should mail materials early enough to accommodate sometimes-slow global mail service.

 The College welcomes cultural and linguistic diversity, but has no English as a Second Language or other remedial programs for foreign students.

 Financial aid is provided to approximately half of new international students who are foreign citizens each year.
-International students who need financial aid may not apply under the Early Decision Plans.
+International students who need financial aid may apply under either the Early Decision or Regular Decision programs.

 Please take a moment to read the International Applicant Brochure [pdf] , which is available for downloading and printing.
 We also encourage you to check out the following links before applying to Pomona College: